Sleepy Baby Tips and Tricks

 It didn't occur to me until recently that this baby whispering knowledge is not a given.
 Its unique!
-I have a ton of "hacks", tips and tricks that I figured would make an excellent blog post, and hopefully help out a new mama or two!
+I have a ton of "hacks", tips and tricks that I figured I would share, and hopefully help out a mama or two!

 Baby Sleeping tricks and tips